hdulay/jdbc-source-kafka/README.md

 # Non-connector based jdbc source client to Kafka

 This application is not a Kafka Connect application.
 It is a simple JDBC application that converts a result set to JSON and publishes it to Kakfa.
 It will try to perform CDC by checking the latest update timestamp for the entire table.
-It will persist that timestamp for the next query defined by **waite** in the configuration.
+It will persist that timestamp for the next query defined by **wait** in the configuration.
+If the application is restarted, it will resume from the checkpoint (timestamp persisted in a file called **lastupdate.txt**).
+Look for this file when the application is running.
 This will only read 1 table.
 It will use the primary key you provide in the configuration file as the key in Kafka.
 This application only supports tables with a single primary key but can be modified to build a composite key from multiple columns.
 This implementation also does not support complex data types.

 ## Getting Started